CephalofairGames/frosthaven-faq/index.md

 - Solo Book p13 - Special rules: "Snowspeaker" should be "Icespeaker"
 - Rulebook p30 - add the following to the end of Active Bonuses - "Cards without lost icons in your active area count as being in your discard pile for the purposes of whether you can long rest and what is eligible to lose during a long rest, but don't have to be returned to your hand when resting."
 - Rulebook p33 - Recover is not a targeted effect.
-- Rulebook Appendix F (pg 79) [o]"Wealth" now costs 2 points, not 1.[/o]
+- Rulebook Appendix F (pg 79) <span class="hidden">"Wealth" now costs 2 points, not 1.</span>
 - Boss Stat Card for Render - All instances of "totem" should be "carving".
 - Puzzle Book p4 The 6th character on the bottom row is missing a dot.
 - Puzzle Book p26 There is an extraneous dot on the letter to the lowest left.
 It's not a clue.
 - Item 049 - This item is missing a Spent symbol.
 - Item 225 - This item is a 1-hand slot item, not a chest item.
-- Building 74 Level 3 [o]This should have a requirement to build of already having 3 coins.[/o]
+- Building 74 Level 3 <span class="hidden">This should have a requirement to build of already having 3 coins.</span>
 - The following scenarios are exceeding counts for some overlay tiles: Scenario 17 (needs 5 pressure plates), Scenario 45 (only 2 barrels in game), 52 (6 Snow Rocks, only 5 in the box), 83 (too many dungeon corridors), 109 (6 single debris tiles, only 5 in the box), and 120 (only 2 barrels in game).
 Thanks to waitepb for collecting these and sending them to me.

 **Bonus** - If you think you are missing **two boss standees**, you are probably not.
 See the Component and First Time Setup Questions, below.

 ### 1.1 Second Printing Changes

 In addition to the errata fixes noted above, there are a few 2nd Printing changes which aren't the result of errata.

 - The Deathwalker board changes regarding adjacency noted in her class section are now on the Deathwalker board.
 - Blinkblade 3 Make It Count (bot) - the green box with Move 1 now has Move 2.
-- Shackles Level 8 [o]"Wave of Anguish" card name has been changed to "Wave of Suffering" to resolve the card name duplication with Deathwalker.[/o]
+- Shackles Level 8 <span class="hidden">"Wave of Anguish" card name has been changed to "Wave of Suffering" to resolve the card name duplication with Deathwalker.</span>

 ## 2.0 Component and First Time Setup Questions

 **General -** As a legacy game, the general rule is that if you don’t see something referenced in the rules, it probably relates to unlockable content.
 Check this FAQ if you are unsure.

 **What should I do with the two weird coin cards (loot cards 1418 & 1419) with numbers and checkboxes?** They are related to an unlockable campaign mechanic and should not be used right now.
 If you wish, you can put them in Envelope 74; just don’t examine the other envelope contents.
 (Note - 2nd Printing moved these cards to their proper envelope.)